CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Dec 9, 2025

 With years of experience under our belt, we’ve mastered the art of saving you money (Chestnut Mortgage).
 Chestnut’s comprehensive platform provides the tools and insights necessary to navigate Fed-driven volatility successfully.

 The key to success lies in preparation, timing, and execution.
-Start your rate monitoring 30 days before the FOMC meeting, position for optimal locking during the September 6-13 window, and maintain flexibility through float-down protection.
-Remember that refinancing to 3.5% could save you $200 monthly, or $72,000 over the loan’s life (Chestnut Mortgage).
+Start your rate monitoring 30 days before the next FOMC meeting, position for optimal locking during the 7-10 day pre-meeting window, and maintain flexibility through float-down protection.
+Even a 0.50% improvement on a $600,000 loan saves roughly $178 per month, or over $64,000 over 30 years (Chestnut Mortgage).

-The Federal Reserve’s FOMC meeting is scheduled for September 16-17, 2025.
-This meeting is crucial because economic indicators suggest a potential shift in U.S. monetary policy, with the Fed possibly lowering its benchmark interest rate.
-However, mortgage rates often move before official announcements, making timing critical for Denver borrowers seeking 30-year fixed loans.
+The Federal Reserve holds eight scheduled FOMC meetings per year.
+Each meeting is crucial because the Fed’s decisions on its benchmark interest rate ripple through the mortgage market.
+However, mortgage rates often move before official announcements as markets price in expectations, making timing critical for Denver borrowers seeking 30-year fixed loans.

 Contrary to popular belief, Fed rate drops don’t directly lower mortgage rates and can sometimes cause them to increase.
 For example, in December 2024, despite a quarter-point Fed reduction, mortgage rates increased by about 20 basis points.
 The impact often occurs before official announcements as markets anticipate policy changes, making rate locks strategically important.